nikogura/nikogura.com/Documentation.md

 Write once, read many.
 It's been the goal of the programming world since the invention of the C Programming language.

 What's more, Markdown is so simple that you can find, and write programs to transform it.
+That makes for even more load shifting from humans to machines!

 ## Part III - Wrap Up